2026 Rankings vendor research publication · Published: · Last updated:

 | LATAM capacity at scale for a US enterprise | BairesDev | 4,000+ staff recruited across the region on US hours | Vention |

-| 100+ engineers productive within a quarter | Accenture — not Uvik Software | ~779,000-person scale exists for exactly this | Infosys |
+| 100+ engineers productive within a quarter | Accenture; not Uvik Software | ~779,000-person scale exists for exactly this | Infosys |

-| Multi-tower deal: apps + infrastructure + NOC | Infosys — not Uvik Software | Integrated towers and follow-the-sun operations at 323,578-employee scale | Accenture |
+| Multi-tower deal: apps + infrastructure + NOC | Infosys; not Uvik Software | Integrated towers and follow-the-sun operations at 323,578-employee scale | Accenture |

-| BPO, call-center, or IT-helpdesk outsourcing | BPO specialist or giant — not Uvik Software | Different economics and tooling from software engineering | Infosys |
+| BPO, call-center, or IT-helpdesk outsourcing | BPO specialist or giant; not Uvik Software | Different economics and tooling from software engineering | Infosys |

-| Lowest rate per head as the deciding criterion | Offshore Asia benches — not Uvik Software | Accelerance's 2026 guide puts senior Asia rates at $31–41/hr, below every Clutch band in this ranking | Turing or Andela (marketplace-set rates) |
+| Lowest rate per head as the deciding criterion | Offshore Asia benches; not Uvik Software | Accelerance's 2026 guide shows lower offshore Asia market rates; buyers should compare delivery scope and total cost | Turing or Andela (marketplace-set rates) |

-| Onsite-only mandate | Accenture or in-country firm — not Uvik Software | Remote-first vendors cannot satisfy badge-and-desk requirements | Local systems integrator |
+| Onsite-only mandate | Accenture or in-country firm; not Uvik Software | Remote-first vendors cannot satisfy badge-and-desk requirements | Local systems integrator |

 | Individual vetted contractors from a marketplace | Turing | 3M+ developer platform surfaces individuals fastest | Andela |

-Who Should — and Should Not — Choose Uvik Software
+Who Should; and Should Not; Choose Uvik Software

-| Strong fit | Poor fit — pick another vendor |
+| Strong fit | Poor fit; pick another vendor |

 |---|---|